PDF Game Notes

-Backup quarterback Zach Splain has played in all six games.
+Backup quarterback Zach Splain has played in all four games.
+With starter Will Bardo cramping up in the heat at Robert Morris, Splain came in and completed all five of his pass attempts for 32 yards and gained two first downs.
 Against Marist, Splain entered the game late in the first half and guided UD to four scoring drives in the next five possessions.
 He was 11 of 18 for 161 yards and two TD’s.

 Defensive end Devon Langhorst was a member of the 2010 Associated Press Championship Subdivision All-American Third Team and was First Team All-PFL.
 He was second nationally in sacks with 14 and was second on the team in tackles with 77.
-Langhorst was nationally recognized as a Preseason Third Team All-American by College Sporting News.
+Langhorst has been nationally recognized as a Preseason Third Team All-American by College Sporting News.
+Langhorst had 2.5 sacks at RMU.
 Against Butler he was the game’s top tackler (12) and also had 2.5 sacks and two QB hurries.
-For the season, he leads UD in total tackles (48), sacks (8.5), TFL (12.0) and QB hurries (8).
-He is currently tied for fifth in sacks at the FCS level.
-Langhorst also has a fumble recovery and a forced fumble this season.
+For the season, he leads UD in sacks (5.5), TFL (7.0) and QB hurries (3, tied with Sean Belanger), and is tied for second on the team in tackles (35).

 LANGHORST IS CAMPBELL TROPHY SEMINIFINALIST